 Cloud Native is a style of application development that encourages easy adoption of best practices in the areas of continuous delivery and value-driven development.
-A related discipline is that of building 12-factor Apps in which development practices are aligned with delivery and operations goals, for instance by using declarative programming and management and monitoring.
-Spring Cloud facilitates these styles of development in a number of specific ways and the starting point is a set of features that all components in a distributed system either need or need easy access to when required.
+A related discipline is that of building 12-factor Applications, in which development practices are aligned with delivery and operations goals — for instance, by using declarative programming and management and monitoring.
+Spring Cloud facilitates these styles of development in a number of specific ways.
+The starting point is a set of features to which all components in a distributed system need easy access.

-ApplicationContext of a Spring Cloud application (bootstrap context, encryption, refresh scope and environment endpoints).
-Spring Cloud Commons is a set of abstractions and common classes used in different Spring Cloud implementations (eg. Spring Cloud Netflix vs. Spring Cloud Consul).
+ApplicationContext of a Spring Cloud application (bootstrap context, encryption, refresh scope, and environment endpoints).
+Spring Cloud Commons is a set of abstractions and common classes used in different Spring Cloud implementations (such as Spring Cloud Netflix and Spring Cloud Consul).

-If you are getting an exception due to "Illegal key size" and you are using Sun’s JDK, you need to install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
+If you get an exception due to "Illegal key size" and you use Sun’s JDK, you need to install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
 See the following links for more information:

-Extract files into JDK/jre/lib/security folder (whichever version of JRE/JDK x64/x86 you are using).
+Extract the files into the JDK/jre/lib/security folder for whichever version of JRE/JDK x64/x86 you use.

 Spring Cloud is released under the non-restrictive Apache 2.0 license.
-If you would like to contribute to this section of the documentation or if you find an error, please find the source code and issue trackers in the project at github.
+If you would like to contribute to this section of the documentation or if you find an error, you can find the source code and issue trackers for the project at github.